Discovering Authenticity in the Guatemalan Highlands

 The list of organizations rooted in raising the quality of life for their immediate and larger communities is seemingly endless, but the need for greater support was as clear as the indelible will to try.
 Recognizing this, the idea started forming that others might value the chance to experience the same eye-opening journey I was living.

 What if we highlighted the work being done by those on the ground addressing pressing social and environmental needs with adaptable resources?
-What if we layered a travel experience with the adventure, activities, foods, sights and sounds that truly drive connection to place?
-What if people, with a little bit of time and energy, open to observing and embracing the emergence of ways we can sustainably address needs?
+What if we layered a travel experience with the adventure, activities, foods, sights, and sounds that truly drive connection to place?
+What if people, with a little bit of time and energy, were open to observing and embracing the emergence of ways we can sustainably address needs?
 What if those solutions could be nurtured with financial investment, mentorship, or volunteering?

 “Take one part hospitality and curating purposeful memories, add a heap of start-up experience analyzing where initiatives are today and how to scale them, and sprinkle in opportunities to sustainably connect those with resources to those in need.
 That’s our recipe for Naturally Smart Travel. ”